The Wild Rover

 "The Wild Rover" (Roud 1173) is a very popular and well-travelled folk song.
-Many territories have laid claim to have the original version.
+Many territories have laid claim to having the original version.

 History

-In 2015 the English Folk Song and Dance periodical "Folk Music Journal" vol 10 No 5 had an article by Brian Peters.
-He claims that the origin of the song was a seventeenth century English Broadside written by Thomas Lanfiere.
-This evolved into several distinct versions.
-They have been found in England, Scotland, Ireland and North America.
+In the English Folk Song and Dance periodical "Folk Music Journal" vol 10 (2015), Brian Peters claimed that the origin of the song was a seventeenth century English Broadside written by Thomas Lanfiere.
+This evolved into several distinct versions found in England, Scotland, Ireland and North America.
 Shortly afterwards it became popular in Australia.

 The song tells the story of a young man who has been away from his hometown for many years.
 When he returns to his former alehouse, the landlady refuses him credit, until he presents the gold which he has gained while he has been away.
-He sings of how his days of roving are over and he intends to return to his home and settle down.
+He sings of how his days of roving are over and how he intends to return to his home and settle down.

 Other overview or significant versions

-According to Professor T. M. Devine in his book The Scottish Nation 1700 - 2000 (Penguin, 2001) the song was written as a temperance song.
-The song is found printed in a book, The American Songster, printed in the US by W. A. Leary in 1845, and spread from Scotland to America from the temperance movement.
+According to Professor T. M. Devine in his book The Scottish Nation 1700–2000 (Penguin, 2001), it was written as a temperance song.
+It is found in the book, The American Songster, printed in the US by W. A. Leary in 1845, and spread from Scotland to America from the temperance movement.
 There is another US printed version in the "Forget-Me-Not Songster" (c.
 1850), published by Locke.
-An alternative history of the song is suggested by the fact that a collection of ballads, dated between 1813 and 1838, is held in the Bodleian Library.
+An alternative history is suggested by a collection of ballads, dated between 1813 and 1838, held in the Bodleian Library.
 The printer, Catnach, was based in the Seven Dials area of London.
 The Bodleian bundle contains "The Wild Rover".
-The Greig-Duncan collection contains no less than six versions of the song.
-It was compiled by Gavin Greig 1848–1917.
+The Greig-Duncan collection (compiled by Gavin Greig, 1848–1917) contains six versions of the song.

 The song is number 1173 in the Roud Folk Song Index, which lists 200 versions, many of which are broadsides, in chapbooks or song collections.

 About 50 have been collected from traditional singers.
 Of these, 26 were collected in England, 12 in Scotland, 3 in Ireland, 5 in Australia, 4 in Canada and 2 in the US.